nickycheng4/CamIoT/README.md

 ***

 ### "code folder" explanation:
+1. The latest code can be found in Feb15:
+  a.
+Server : This directory contains the code used to be run on the server.
+  b.
+Client : This directory contains the coden used to be run on the pi.
+2. Summer19 and Misc: Includes the initial code from early summer 2019 when we started the project it contains below items :
-1. Network folder:  Includes the code for server and client codes for esp8266(server) and raspberry pi(client)
+  a.
+The initial code for for server and client codes for esp8266(server) and raspberry pi(client)
-2. BurstShooting: Includes the code for taking multiple pictures in the given time.
+  b.
+BurstShooting: Includes the code for taking multiple pictures in the given time.
 The data from burstShooting would be used for training the ML model.
-3. touchSensor: This folder has the code for configuring the OSEPP touch sensor and reading the data.
+  c. touchSensor: This folder has the code for configuring the OSEPP touch sensor and reading the data.
-4. imageProcessing: The code for training the ML and processing the Images
+  d. imageProcessing: The code for training the ML and processing the Images
-5. finalCode: Combining the different code pieces here.
+  e. finalCode: Combining the different code pieces here before the first submission in August 2019.
+3. camiot_visualization:  This directory has one of the demo cases where the user would get feedback through an html webpage while interacting with CamIoT.

 ***